We’re sharing the best fall hikes at US national parks that you should add to your must-hike list.

 Some of the links on this site are affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission – at no extra cost to you!
 Read the full Disclosure Policy.

-Hiking is one of the best ways to experience and appreciate the outdoors in the US.
+Hiking is one of the best ways to experience and appreciate the outdoors in the US, especially during the fall season.

 The trails you find in the US national parks, state parks or forests let you explore mountain peaks, forests, and desert slickrock.